New Insights The Voice of the Supplier Survey - Discover the Suppliers’ Perspective

 As Carmen Erhardt of Henkel explains, “What I think is interesting, in this context, is to start measuring what you’re demanding from suppliers.
 For example, one metric would be to count the clicks – how many clicks does a supplier need to make to do business with you?”

-If we pause for a moment and consider that really the function is very much like marketing but just for supply markets, then we should think about savings differently.
+If we pause for a moment and consider that, really the function is very much like marketing but just for supply markets, then we should think about savings differently.

 In the same way as marketing has a contribution to revenue, that is not the only KPI and the only way in which marketing is measured.
-The same applies to Procurement and Finance – you cannot place the supply market function under Finance because it wrongly over-emphasises savings.
-Savings is a finance KPI which is hugely reliant on Procurement’s contribution.
-As the supply market gurus, there is so much more value which is being created beyond savings.
+The same applies to Procurement and Finance – you cannot place the supply market function under Finance because it wrongly over-emphasizes savings.

-3. Segmentation is dead.
+Segmentation is dead.
 Hyper-segmentation is king.

 As consumers, we are all used to a world of increasingly personalized content and experiences, whether this is via recommendation engines or highly targeted adverts based on browsing history and similar.
 It is founded on the vast amount of information that brands can access about us.
 The same principle holds true for suppliers.